List of Dexter characters: Jonah Mitchell

 Jonah Mitchell is the son and oldest child of Arthur and Sally.
 He is a member of JROTC, plays football and at one time played baseball for his high school, which he quit, angering his father greatly.
 Though at first they seem to have a great father/son relationship, it is soon revealed that his father is very domineering to him and physically abusive, going as far as to break his fingers for damaging Arthur's car (a white 1968 GT-500 Shelby Mustang convertible with a blue racing stripe).
 Jonah tells Dexter he always comes up with excuses to explain the injuries given by his father to the school, but due to the number of injuries, is running out of excuses.
 He later snaps during Thanksgiving dinner and destroys his father's awards as well as smashing Arthur's sister's urn, causing him to nearly kill Jonah by strangulation but he is saved by Dexter.
-When Dexter is trying to find a child Arthur kidnapped, Jonah goes on Arthur's computer, discovering his father had been looking up vacant houses (although he does not know Arthur's intent for doing so).
+When Dexter is trying to find a child Arthur kidnapped, Jonah goes on Arthur's computer, discovering his father has been looking up vacant houses (although he does not know Arthur's intent for doing so).
 In the season 4 finale, he is seen being taken out of his home by the police when they uncover that Arthur is Trinity.

 In season 5, he is seen in a store where Quinn approaches him with a composite sketch of Kyle Butler which resembles Dexter.
 Before Jonah can give him an answer of whether the picture is Kyle Butler/Dexter or not, Quinn is taken into custody by an FBI agent in charge of guarding Jonah while in witness protection.

 In season 6, he reappears in the episode "Nebraska" as the sole survivor of his family who has been reportedly murdered by the Trinity Killer.
 While Dexter suspects that Jonah was the perpetrator, with supporting evidence, Jonah's guilt emerges in a confrontation which shows that he killed his mother for instigating his sister's suicide.
 No longer truly fitting the Code of Harry, Dexter tells him to forgive himself and returns to Miami.